nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/computedfield.md

 Each computed field must have a key and a label.

-- Key must be a simple, database-friendly string, e.g. `device_with_site`
+- Key must be a simple, database-friendly string, e.g. `device_with_location`
-- Label is used as the human-friendly display name for this field in the UI, for example, `Device With Site`.
+- Label is used as the human-friendly display name for this field in the UI, for example, `Device With Location`.

 !!! tip
     Because computed field data can be included in the REST API and in GraphQL, we strongly recommend that when defining a computed field, you provide a key that contains underscores rather than dashes (`my_field_key`, not `my-field-key`), as some features may not work optimally if dashes are included in the key.